ImageMagick/Usage-Markdown/morphology/index.md

 If you were to do one single 'pruning' of the end of the line segments, and compare it to the original image you will find that more often than not a line segment was pruned anywhere from 2 to 4 times, depending on the exact shape and orientation of the lines.

-For example (resulting image enlarged) is is a default line ends thinning
+For example, (resulting image enlarged) is is a default line ends thinning

 ~~~
 convert -size 10x10 xc:black -fill white \